Public Works Engineering

 Neighborhood Traffic Control

 The City of SeaTac has a two-step process for addressing neighborhood traffic control (traffic calming) problems.
 Measures available range from neighborhood monitoring of traffic speeds to physical control devices such as speed humps and traffic circles.
 Traffic calming solutions depend on the location and the extent of the problem.
-Physical control devices require a petition from the affected neighborhood.
-See traffic calming for more information.
+Physical control devices require a Petition from the affected neighborhood.
+See Neighborhood Traffic Safety Program for more information.